opensourcehacker/sevabot/README.rst

 To send messages to the bot you need to know

-* Skype chat id (we use MD5 encoded ids to conveniently pass them in URLs)
+* Skype chat id - we use MD5 encoded ids to conveniently pass them in URLs.

 * Bot shared secret in ``settings.py``